 Emailed medical information will be viewed by our practice manager and or reception team before being passed to the doctors.
 It is best to phone the practice on 08 8522 3877 if you would like to make an appointment or need a question answered quickly.

 Change of Personal Details Please keep our reception staff informed of any change to your name, address, phone number, health care card, pension or Medicare number.

 Interpreter service The doctors have access to a phone interpreter service.
 Please advise reception when booking your appointment if this service is required.

-From time to time we invites patients to complete questionnaires on their view of the service, either the Afterhours Clinic or Home Visit service.
+Feedback and Suggestions From time to time we invites patients to complete questionnaires on their view of the service, either the Afterhours Clinic or Home Visit service.
 These questionnaires are completely confidential and help us to improve our services.
 Regardless of whether you are happy or unhappy about a service given we are keen to know.
-Feel free to discuss this with the Doctor or our Practice Manager, fill in the contact form above, or put your comments in the "Suggestion Box" at Reception.
+Feel free to discuss this with the Doctor, our reception team or Practice Manager, otherwise you can put your comments in the "Suggestion Box" at Reception.
 We believe that problems are best dealt with within the Practice.
 Should you wish to take the matter up externally contact Health Advice & Complaints Office Phone: 8226 8699

 AMDS Frequently Asked Questions (FAQ)